 Catalina Island Conservancy

 The Catalina California Naturalist Program looks to create highly trained guides, volunteers and most importantly, stewards, to spread the word of not only how special Catalina is but how important all Islands are.
-This course pairs a science curriculum that will take you through California ecology by exploring geology, watershed concepts, plants, animals and energy, and the distinct lens of a California Channel Island.
+This course pairs a science curriculum that will take you through California ecology by exploring geology, watershed concepts, plants, animals and energy, through the distinct lens of a Catalina Island.

 By the end of this course, participants will:

-- Understand what it means to be a naturalist and develop new skills and opportunities for personal, volunteer and professional development.
+- Understand what it means to be a naturalist.

-- Understand the abiotic, biotic and cultural factors that make up the unique natural history and ecology of Santa Catalina Island.
+- Integrate knowledge about the interconnectedness of abiotic, biotic and cultural factors and their influence on the natural history of Catalina Island.

-- Demonstrate skills in making and recording natural history observations in a field notebook and on iNaturalist.
+- Demonstrate skills in making and recording natural history observations in a field notebook and nature journal.

-- Apply knowledge of California ecosystems to local and global environmental issues.
+- Apply knowledge of Catalina and Southern California to local and global environmental issues.

 Application link here.